 Rep. Devin Nunes (R-Calif.) is suing CNN for defamation, claiming that the news outlet published a “demonstrably false hit piece” about an alleged trip the congressman took to Austria in 2018 to meet with an ex-Ukranian official.
 The California representative is requesting a combined $435,350,000 in compensatory and punitive damages.

-The complaint centers on a story published by CNN in November that relied heavily on information provided by Lev Parnas, who was indicted in 2018 on campaign-finance charges, and his attorney, Joseph A. Bondy.
+Filed in the United States District Court for the Eastern District of Virginia, the complaint centers on a story published by CNN in November that relied heavily on information provided by Lev Parnas, who was indicted in 2018 on campaign-finance charges, and his attorney, Joseph A. Bondy.
 The story investigates whether Nunes might have worked with Ukranian former prosecutor general Viktor Shokin and President Donald Trump’s personal lawyer, Rudy Giuliani, to promote claims that the Ukranians had helped the Democrats in the 2016 election.
 The article includes a link to travel records that show Nunes and three aides traveled to Europe in 2018, though they do not specify where in Europe.

 According to the article, CNN reached out to Nunes for comment before publishing the story, but Nunes repeatedly ignored their requests.

 In the defamation complaint, Nunes denies that the trip ever happened, that he had ever met with Shokin, and that he ever communicated with Parnas.
 Instead, he claims that the story is part of a larger conspiracy by CNN and its reporters to defame him.

 “CNN coordinated publication of the false and defamatory statements about the Plaintiff across each of its platforms,” the complaint said, adding later that the company’s goal “was to inflict maximum damage to Plaintiff’s reputation worldwide and to cause him to be removed from the impeachment inquiry.”